- Specifications

 Condition:

-enter_into_system), a confirmation is sent to the customer:Copy
+enter_into_system), a confirmation is sent to the customer:Thank you very much for your message.

-We have recorded in our system the bank details with the end digits...{{last4digits newIBAN}} and will be used by us
+We have stored the bank account ending in ...{{last4digits newIBAN}} in our system and will be used by us

-{{#if payoutOnly}}for future credits{{else}}for monthly installments, invoices, and possible credits{{/if}}.
+{{#if payoutOnly}}for future credits{{else}}for monthly installments, invoices as well as possible credits{{/if}}.

 -